DirecTV Now: Free trial, but a hard sell for some

 Others lacked the extra gadgets needed to watch DirecTV Now on a TV set, though they could use phones or tablets.
 One friend who tried the service protested the commercials and frequent bugs.
 Only one said he might become a customer in the future.

 My testers didn’t even mention the viewing restrictions that bedevil live internet TV.
-For example, NFL games are blacked out on mobile, the Golden Globes award show wasn’t available, and a lot of people can’t get the major broadcasters to begin with because of rights issues.
+For example, NFL games are blacked out on mobile, the Golden Globes show wasn’t available, and many can’t get major broadcasters due to rights issues.

 Such issues might help explain why customers remain scarce, nearly two years after DirecTV Now rivals Sling TV and PlayStation Vue launched.
 Neither releases customer numbers, but Sling, thought to be the more popular service, is estimated to have fewer than a million subscribers.